-1. The Board shall be composed of five voting members and eight advisory members.
+- 1. The Board shall be composed of five voting members and eight advisory members.
 All Board members will be advised of every case presented to the Board.
-A quorum of four Voting Members, including the Citizen member and the RU Manager or designee, and four Advisory members is required to be present to make recommendations to the Chief.
+A quorum of four Voting Members, including the Citizen member and the RU Manager or designee, and four Advisory members is required to be present to make recommendations to the Chief. - a.

-a.
 Voting members

-(1) One citizen member from a pool of citizen volunteers recommended by the Auditor and confirmed by the City Council.

-- (a) Citizens shall be appointed for a term of no more than three years.
-Citizens may serve two full terms plus the remainder of any unexpired vacancy they may be appointed to fill. - (b) All citizen members must meet at least the following qualifications to participate on the PRB: - (i) Pass a background check performed by the Bureau. - (ii) Participate in Bureau training to become familiar with police training and policies. - (iii) Sign a confidentiality agreement. - (iv) Participate in ride alongs to maintain sufficient knowledge of police patrol procedures. - (c) The Chief or the City Auditor may recommend that City Council remove a citizen member from the pool for the following reasons: - (i) Failure to attend training - (ii) Failure to read case files - (iii) Objective demonstration of disrespectful or unprofessional conduct - (iv) Repeated and excessive unavailability for service when requested. - (v) Breach of confidentiality - (vi) Objective demonstration of bias for or against the police - (vii) Objective demonstration of conflict of interest - (2) One peer member of the same rank/classification as the involved officer; peer member will be selected from a pool of Bureau representatives pre-approved by the Chief.
+- (1) One citizen member from a pool of citizen volunteers recommended by the Auditor and confirmed by the City Council. - (a) Citizens shall be appointed for a term of no more than three years.
+Citizens may serve two full terms plus the remainder of any unexpired vacancy they may be appointed to fill. - (b) All citizen members must meet at least the following qualifications to participate on the PRB: - (i) Pass a background check performed by the Bureau. - (ii) Participate in Bureau training to become familiar with police training and policies. - (iii) Sign a confidentiality agreement. - (iv) Participate in ride alongs to maintain sufficient knowledge of police patrol procedures. - (c) The Chief or the City Auditor may recommend that City Council remove a citizen member from the pool for the following reasons: - (i) Failure to attend training - (ii) Failure to read case files - (iii) Objective demonstration of disrespectful or unprofessional conduct - (iv) Repeated and excessive unavailability for service when requested. - (v) Breach of confidentiality - (vi) Objective demonstration of bias for or against the police - (vii) Objective demonstration of conflict of interest

-- (3) The Assistant Branch Chief who is the supervisor of the involved officer. - (4) The Director of IPR (or designee). - (5) A Commander or Captain who is the supervisor of the involved officer (RU Manager). - b.
+- (2) One peer member of the same rank/classification as the involved officer; peer member will be selected from a pool of Bureau representatives pre-approved by the Chief. - (3) The Assistant Branch Chief who is the supervisor of the involved officer. - (4) The Director of IPR (or designee). - (5) A Commander or Captain who is the supervisor of the involved officer (RU Manager). - b.
 Advisory members - (1) The Office of Accountability and Professional Standards manager. - (2) Representative from Bureau of Human Resources. - (3) Representative from City Attorney's Office. - (4) The Internal Affairs Division Manager. - (5) Review Board Coordinator. - (6) Representative of Commissioner in Charge of the Bureau ("Commissioner in Charge"). - (7) Representative of the Training Division. - (8) The Assistant Chief(s) that are not the supervisor of the involved member. - c.
 Representatives/Individuals that may also be present during the presentation of the case include: - (1) Bargaining Units - (2) Involved Member - 2.
-However, when the incident to be reviewed by the board involves the following use of force incidents, one additional citizen member drawn on a rotating basis from the pool of current Citizen Review Committee members, as those members are described in Code Section 3.21.080, and one additional peer member shall serve on the Board, for a total of seven voting members.
-A quorum of six voting members, including two citizen members, and the RU manager or designee, and four Advisory members is required to be present to make recommendations to the Chief. - a.
-All officer involved shootings.
+However, when the incident to be reviewed by the board involves any use of force, including all officer involved shootings, all in-custody deaths, any physical injury caused by an officer that requires hospitalization, and any use of force case referred to the Board pursuant to Code Subsection 3.20.140 B.1.a. or Code Subsection 3.20.140 B.1.e., one additional citizen member drawn on a rotating basis from the pool of current Citizen Review

+Committee members, as those members are described in Code Section 3.21.080, and one additional peer member shall serve on the Board, for a total of seven voting members.
+A quorum of six voting members, including two citizen members, and the RU manager or designee, and four Advisory members is required to be present to make recommendations to the Chief.